Croatia hero image

 • September–October delivers warm seas, harvest season, and pleasant evenings—perfect for fundraising dinners.

-• July–August is peak tourist season; we secure early entries, evening programming, and island charters to avoid daytime crowds.
+• July–August is peak tourist season; we plan early entries, evening programming, and charters to avoid midday crowding.

-• Winter (Nov–Feb) is quiet with cooler temps and limited ferry schedules; good for contemplative pilgrimages.
+• Winter (Nov–Feb) is quieter, with cooler temperatures and reduced ferry schedules, and can work well for contemplative pilgrimages.

 Group Logistics